waaverecords/PowerToys-Run-Spotify/README.md

 > Spotify Premium is necessary to control the player.

 1. Check your current PowerToys version (open PowerToys and look at the version number at the bottom of the settings window).
-2. download the [release](https://github.com/waaverecords/PowerToys-Run-Spotify/releases/latest) that matches your PowerToys version.
+2. Download the [release](https://github.com/waaverecords/PowerToys-Run-Spotify/releases/latest) that matches your PowerToys version.
 3. Extract the content of the zip file to the `RunPlugins` folder of your PowerToys' installation.
 Usually `C:\Program Files\PowerToys\RunPlugins`, or `%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`.
 4. Restart PowerToys.
 5. Head to your Spotify [developer dashboard](https://developer.spotify.com/).